exdx/LDelay/README.md

 # Setup
 LDelay can be run in two ways:
 1. By running a preconfigured Ubuntu 16.04 Vagrant environment which comes complete with Truffle, ethereum-bridge, Node.js and LDelay (__works on any machine__).
 Only
-Metamask will have to be installed manually.
+Metamask will have to be installed manually. *Not ready, please use the second method.*
 2. By downloading LDelay and locally running Truffle and ethereum-bridge.

 ### Setting up Vagrant